Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 <a name ="elasticache"></a>
 # Elasticache
-- deploy, operate, and scale an in-memory cache in the cloud
+- Deploy, operate, and scale an in-memory cache in the cloud
-- improves performance of web apps by retrieving information from fast, managed, in-memory caches instead of slower disk-based databases
+- Improves performance of web apps by retrieving information from fast, managed, in-memory caches instead of slower disk-based databases
 - Types
     - **_Memcached_**
         - Memory object caching system